AFLplusplus/AFLplusplus/docs/ideas.md

-Something with machine learning, better than [NEUZZ](https://github.com/dongdongshe/neuzz) :-) Either improve a single mutator thorugh learning of many different bugs (a bug class) or gather deep insights about a single target beforehand (CFG, DFG, VFG, ...?) and improve performance for a single target.
+Something with machine learning, better than [NEUZZ](https://github.com/dongdongshe/neuzz) :-) Either improve a single mutator through learning of many different bugs (a bug class) or gather deep insights about a single target beforehand (CFG, DFG, VFG, ...?) and improve performance for a single target.